With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHighland/clarksburg Hospital is a mental health clinic in Clarksburg, West Virginia, located at 3 Hospital Plaza, 26301.
 Highland/clarksburg Hospital offers hospital inpatient treatment.
-Highland/clarksburg Hospital provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
-Highland/clarksburg Hospital also supports transitional age young adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services provided by Highland/clarksburg Hospital include suicide prevention services, intensive case management and case management.
+Highland/clarksburg Hospital provides activity therapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Highland/clarksburg Hospital also supports transitional age young adults, veterans and people requiring dual diagnosis treatment.
+Some other services provided by Highland/clarksburg Hospital include suicide prevention services, case management and intensive case management.

 Learn MoreUnited Hospital Center Behavioral Health is a mental health treatment clinic in Bridgeport, West Virginia, located at 327 Medical Park Drive, in the 26330 zip code.
 United Hospital Center Behavioral Health provides hospital inpatient treatment.
-United Hospital Center Behavioral Health provides group therapy, cognitive behavioral therapy and activity therapy to young adults, seniors 65 or older and adults.
+United Hospital Center Behavioral Health provides cognitive behavioral therapy, individual psychotherapy and activity therapy to seniors 65 or older, adults and young adults.
 United Hospital Center Behavioral Health also supports people with serious mental illness.
 Additional services provided by United Hospital Center Behavioral Health consist of chronic disease/illness management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.